drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-02/exercise.md

 Filename: quiz.txt
 -->

 > You seem to find yourself in a cell-like room.
 There’s a bed, a chair and some foreign _quasi-digital_ artifacts.
 What are these things?
 Is this thing a _Physcial NFT?_ You pick one up, somehow the technology is both ancient and futuristic at the same time.
-Turning over the small portrait shaped object, a pang a knot develops in your throat.
+Turning over the small portrait shaped object, a knot develops in your throat.
 There’s a manufacturer's address engraved on the backside.
 You immediately recognize this as the contract address of _SECTION 31_.

 There seems to be something interesting about this `cw721`-thing.
 After all, there must be a reason you want to keep reading.